MichAdebayo/n8n-workflow/README.md

 # N8N Sales Data Report Automation
 This automation workflow is run from self-hosted instances of N8N and PostgreSQL.
-The PostgreSQL backend is populated with synthetic sales data for analytics and testing workflow success.
+The PostgreSQL instance is populated with synthetic sales data via a local script for analytics and testing workflow success.

 This repository contains:
 - Docker Compose configuration and a custom `n8n` image build.